Modafinil is a powerful nootropic and eugeroic drug (a drug that promotes wakefulness).

 It’s popular among university students and high-functioning executives for its ability to boost work output and efficiency.

-As with any performance enhancement medication, there are some side effects that can occur.
+As with any performance enhancement medication, some side effects can occur.

 1. Modafinil for ADHD

 ADHD is a condition involving an imbalance in dopamine levels.

 Dopamine is an important neurotransmitter in the brain.
 It’s an integral component of the “reward center,” as well as learning and memory.